aloknsingh/rc-machinelearning-topics/SamplingMethods/WhySampling.md

 * One can have the visualization of the typical draws from the distribution of interest from a complicated distribution.

-Why expectations and not other other stats or other things?
+Why would we want to approximate the expectations and not other other stats or other things?
 The answer lies in the following facts.

 *  any probability is expectation of the indicator function of the set i.e formally the following is true